10 Best Indoor Plants for Health: Wellbeing and Why

 Along with the snake plant, this super health-giving plant has spiny large leaves which means it produces more oxygen than many other plants.

-Along with its classic modern look, it’s not only a joy to look at, it has some super healing properties too.
+Along with its classic modern form, it’s not only a joy to look at, but it has some super healing properties too.

-It’s fabulous for treating sunburn ( just squeeze a little from a leaf and apply to burnt areas).
+Aloe is fabulous for treating a sunburn (just squeeze a little from a leaf and apply it to burnt areas).
 It is also packed full of antioxidants which can benefit your digestive health.
 Its soothing skin properties mean it is useful to minimize skin complaints and also is good for oral and dental health.

 7. English Ivy